danielmonchit/danielmonchit/README.md

 I also enjoy learning Irish, which you will find sprinkled all over my apps and websites.

 **🧠 Developer with a Ruby Heart**
 I'm a software developer with a deep affinity for the Ruby programming language.
-Ruby is elegant, expressive, and endlessly practical.
+Ruby is elegant, expressive, and practical.

 **🌱 Grounded in Curiosity**
 An aspiring Buddhist and occasional tree hugger (when the mood strikes), I balance idealism with pragmatism.
 I believe in thoughtful action, not just thoughtful intention.